 The Virtual Maple League Teaching and Learning Centre is pleased to share our February programming:

-On Thursday, February 11, beginning at 11:00 am Eastern, 12:00 noon Atlantic, join us for the February Maple League Hosts: Embracing the Spirit of Ubuntu: Implications for Transforming Teaching and Learning in Higher Education.
+On Thursday, March 11,beginning at 11:00 am Eastern, 12:00 noon Atlantic, join us for the March Maple League Hosts: Students as Partners in Open Educational Resource Creation: A Discussion and Workshop

 All are welcome.
 Join by clicking: https://bluejeans.com/8198229605

 Better Together: Maple League Teaching Support & Welcome to My Online Classroom

 On Thursdays this month, we are offering Better Together: Maple League Teaching Support Sessions and a Welcome to My Online Classroom session.
 These events begin at 11am Eastern, Noon Atlantic.
 Join by clicking: https://bluejeans.com/8198229605

 Thursday, March 4: Better Together: Open Educational Resources (OERs) at the Maple League.
 Elizabeth Stregger (Librarian, MtA), Siobhan Lacey (Student, StFX), Dr. David Webster (Professor, Bishop’s), Dr. Conor Vibert (Professor, Acadia) will discuss their experiences with creating, adopting, and advocating for Open Educational Resources (OERs) and their vision for the future of OERs at the four Maple League Universities.